matty-at-rdc/splitterooski/README.md

-# Splitterooski
+# Splitterooski 🖖

 ## What is this?

-This project show how to maintain two incompatible approaches to yarn 🧶 simultaneosuly.
+This project shows how to maintain two incompatible approaches to yarn 🧶 simultaneosuly.

+## How do I use this?

+Start by cloning the repo.
+- Top level directory
+    - `sh run.sh` 😊 -- _happy_
+    - You just used an external node module without installing it!
+- Legacy directory
+    - `cd legacy`
+    - `sh run.sh` 💥
+    - `yarn install` -- __legacy/node_modules created__
+    - `sh run.sh` 😊 -- _happy_

 ## What to notice?